ethhub-io/ethhub/docs/built-on-ethereum/open-finance/stablepay.md

 title: StablePay - EthHub

-description: StablePay is a decentralized payment platform that enables users to make payments with Ether or any ERC20 tokens that are converted to any token desired.
+description:  StablePay is a decentralized payment platform that enables users to make payments with Ether or any ERC20 tokens that are converted to their token of their choosing.
+Users can also choose a strategy to receive transfers as well, like convert all tokens to DAI and deposit 100% to Compound.
+The possibilites are endless with DeFI integrations.

 # StablePay